smarterskipper/MPT-UPDATER/README.md

 ### Installation
 - Drag MPT-Updater.exe into your user>mods Folder.

-### Mods/Configs/Plugins Setup Online.
-- Via Github, create a new blank Repo
-- Upload Your Files with MPT File Structure.
-- Upload your user folder with only the mods folder within it.
-- Upload your BepInEx folder with the config and plugins folder within it.
-- Make sure capitalization on the folder names are the exact same as in your mpt local folder on your computer.
-- Now when using the MPT.Updater.exe you can input your github link into the url section
-- Your repo should look exaactly like this https://github.com/smarterskipper/MPT-Skipper

 ### Running the Application

 1. Ensure the executable is placed in the Mods folder of your MPT client.